 1. The art of embedded tale-telling is ancient but when did the enclosed story first become absurdly comical?
-Wondering whether there is a connection between the tale of a Sachsenhausen taylor in The Master Flea by ETAH, and the story of Captain Kopeykin in The Dead Souls.
+Wondering whether there is a connection between the tale of a Sachsenhausen tailor in The Master Flea by ETAH, and the story of Captain Kopeykin in The Dead Souls.

 2. Four hours after I bought a copy, I opened La vie de Rancé by Chateaubriand on a random page, and — right in the middle of the page — there was this old bon mot: